MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

     - "**sub_surface_rect**" - An optional rectangle (described like "x,y,width,height") that will be used to grab a smaller portion of the image specified.
 This allows us to create many image surfaces from one image file.
     - "**premultiplied**" - Optional parameter to declare that a loaded image already contains premultiplied alpha and does not need premultiplying.
 Set to "1" to enable, "0" to disable (default).

+**Multi-Image Mode (New)**

+For advanced buttons with layered visual effects, use these parameters to specify multiple images per state:

+ - "**normal_images**" - A list of images displayed in the button's default state, rendered in layer order.
+Each image in the list has these sub-parameters:

+    - "**id**" - A unique identifier for this image layer (e.g., "background", "icon", "border").
+    - "**layer**" - The rendering layer order (lower numbers render first/behind, higher numbers render last/on top).
+    - "**path**" - The string path to the image to be displayed.
+OR
+    - "**package** - The name of the python package containing this resource - e.g. 'data.images'
+    - "**resource** - The file name of the resource in the python package - e.g. 'splat.png' - Use a 'package' and 'resource' or a 'path' not both.
+    - "**sub_surface_rect**" - An optional rectangle (described like "x,y,width,height") that will be used to grab a smaller portion of the image specified.
+    - "**premultiplied**" - Optional parameter to declare that a loaded image already contains premultiplied alpha and does not need premultiplying.
+Set to "1" to enable, "0" to disable (default).

+ - "**hovered_images**" - A list of images displayed in the button's hovered state.
+Uses the same sub-parameters as normal_images.

+ - "**selected_images**" - A list of images displayed in the button's selected state.
+Uses the same sub-parameters as normal_images.

+ - "**disabled_images**" - A list of images displayed in the button's disabled state.
+Uses the same sub-parameters as normal_images.

+**Image Mode Notes:**

+- The button automatically detects whether to use single-image or multi-image mode based on the parameters provided.
+- Multi-image mode allows for complex visual effects like layered backgrounds, icons, glows, and overlays.
+- Images are rendered in layer order (lowest layer number first), allowing precise control over visual composition.
+- If a state doesn't specify images, it will fall back to the normal state images.
+- Both modes are fully compatible with the "auto_scale_images" parameter for automatic image scaling.

 Misc
 ----